ng-Classic/ng-classic/aio/content/guide/styleguide.md

 **Why**? <br />
 In most editors, syntax hints and code snippets aren't available when developing inline templates and styles.
-The Angular TypeScript Language Service \(forthcoming\) promises to overcome this deficiency for HTML templates in those editors that support it; it won't help with CSS styles.
+The Angular ClassicTypeScript Language Service \(forthcoming\) promises to overcome this deficiency for HTML templates in those editors that support it; it won't help with CSS styles.

 </div>